 - Funding is allocated each fiscal year.

-- The Anti-Poverty Fund has an annual budget of $1.75 million (an increase of $750,000 from previous years).
-There is no maximum or minimum funding limit for individual projects.
+- The Anti-Poverty Fund has an annual budget of $1.75 million; there is no maximum or minimum funding limit for individual projects.

 - The Anti-Poverty Fund